Nuitka/Nuitka/README.rst

 ``PyQt5`` is considered uninstalled for standalone mode.

 It's also driven by a configuration file, ``anti-bloat.yml`` that you can contribute to, removing typical bloat from packages.
-Feel free to enhance it and make PRs towards Nuitka with it.
+Please don't hesitate to enhance it and make PRs towards Nuitka with it.

 Standalone: Finding files
 =========================